 Semi-Sweet Chocolate Chips

-Another option is to chop chocolate chunks but be aware that the chunks need to be small enough to mix in the dense cookie dough.
-Also be aware that this option creates extra work.
+Another option is to chop chocolate chunks.
+But be aware – the chunks need to be small enough to mix into the dense cookie dough.
+Also note that this option creates extra work.

 Flour